 In the daily content operation of AnQiCMS, we often encounter the need to handle text containing special characters.
-These special characters, such as single quotes ('), double quote ()") and the backslash (\)\), in some cases may cause unexpected problems, even posing security risks.
+These special characters include, for example, single quotes ('Punctuation marks (and) quotation marks (") and backslash (\), may cause unexpected problems in some scenarios, even posing security risks.
 To help us better manage and safely display this content, AnQiCMS provides a series of practical template filters, includingaddslashes.

-Imagine that you are writing an article about programming, and naturally, the content will include something like'Hello World!'such code snippets, or quotes from user comments"这是一条很棒的评论!".When you try to insert this content directly into a database query statement, JavaScript string, or certain HTML attribute formats, these quotes may be incorrectly interpreted as the end of the statement, thus disrupting the expected structure and potentially being maliciously exploited for injection attacks.
+Imagine you are writing an article about programming, and it naturally contains something like'Hello World!'such code snippets or quotes from users' comments"这是一条很棒的评论!"When you try to insert these contents directly into a database query statement, a JavaScript string, or certain formatted HTML attributes, these quotes may be mistakenly considered as the end of the statement, thereby destroying the expected structure, and may even be maliciously exploited for injection attacks.

-addslashesThe filter is designed to solve such problems.
-Its main function is to automatically add a backslash before these characters with special meanings.\Escape them to remove their special meaning and treat them as ordinary characters.
+addslashesThe filter is exactly designed to solve such problems.
+Its main function is to automatically add a backslash before these characters with special meanings.\Escape them, so that they lose their original special meaning and are treated as ordinary characters.

-addslashesRules for escaping single quotes, double quotes, and backslashes
+addslashesThe escaping rules for single quotes, double quotes, and backslashes.

-addslashesThe core mechanism of the filter's role is to insert a backslash in front of specific predefined characters.
+addslashesThe core mechanism of the filter is to insert a backslash in front of the predefined characters it encounters.
 In AnQiCMS, it mainly targets the following three characters for escaping:

-In short, no matter how many single quotes, double quotes, or backslashes are in the string you enter,addslashesEach will be scanned individually and the aforementioned 'preprocessing' will be performed to ensure that these special characters are not misunderstood when used later.
+In short, no matter how many single quotes, double quotes, or backslashes are in the string you enter,addslashesAll will be scanned one by one and the aforementioned 'preprocessing' will ensure that these special characters will not be misunderstood in subsequent use.

-For example, if you have a variableitem.ContentIt includes text that may need to be escaped, you can use it like this:
+For example, if you have a variableitem.ContentContains text that may need to be escaped, you can use it like this:

 {{ item.Content|addslashes }}

-In some cases, you may find that you need toaddslashesWithsafeFilter used together.safeThe filter is used to tell the template engine that the content of this variable is safe and does not require further HTML entity escaping.
-When youaddslashesProcessed string (for example, intended to be embedded in JavaScript) output to an HTML page, ifsafeFilter does not exist, the template engine may escape backslashes and other characters as HTML, resulting in output that does not meet expectations.
+In some cases, you may find that you need toaddslasheswithsafeto use the filters together.safeThe filter is used to inform the template engine that the content of the variable is safe and does not require further HTML entity escaping.
+When you are going toaddslashesProcessed string (for example, intended to be embedded in JavaScript) when output to an HTML page, ifsafeThe filter does not exist, the template engine may escape backslashes and other characters again, resulting in output that does not meet expectations.

 Therefore, the common combination usage may be like this: